mimergel/sqloutputcsv_to_json_html_markdown/README.md

 To stop debugging, use Ctrl-C in the terminal.

 # Test the function
-In a separate terminal run:
+In a separate terminal run the following.
+Use your_function_name.

 ```
 csv_data='CARRNAME,ECONOMY_OCCUPATION,BUSINESS_OCCUPATION,FIRST_OCCUPATION